henrypoydar/dotfiles/README.md

 # Dotfiles

-Sets up my OSX configuration preferences for zsh, vim, and other dot-able stuff.
+Sets up my OSX configuration preferences and dependencies for zsh, vim, and other dot-configured packages.

-Originally forked from @ryanb, with pastes from @robbyrussell's oh-my-zsh effort, @devjj's vim-config, @holman and open sourced dotfiles from various other nerds.
+Originally forked from @ryanb, with pastes from @robbyrussell's oh-my-zsh effort, @devjj's vim-config, @holman, @skwp and open sourced dotfiles from various other nerds.

 ## Installation